 2) Guaranteed Return on Investment

-By paying down your monthly mortgage, you are getting a guaranteed return in the amount of your mortgage rate.
+By paying down your monthly mortgage, you are getting a guaranteed return on the amount of your mortgage rate.
 While the S&P 500 may result in higher returns long-term, you never know when the next 30 percent drop will happen.
 If you are already putting 15 percent into a retirement plan heavily invested in stocks, then offsetting that with a fixed 3 or 4 percent return on your money from paying down the mortgage doesn’t sound so bad.

 3) Decrease in Monthly Expenses

-For those in pursuit of financial freedom, the goal is to have passive income that exceeds monthly expenses.
+For those pursuing financial freedom, the goal is to have passive income that exceeds monthly expenses.
 You will need less monthly passive income to achieve financial independence by eliminating the mortgage payment.
 Housing expenses can amount to 30 to 40 percent of your budget, with most accounted for in the mortgage.